-In (1), the elevator, by moving upwards, has carried the switch arm up causing it to pivot about its pivot point and depress the 'B' microswitch plunger so making contacts D and E. Thus completing an electrical circuit from the main power supply, via a 5 amp. fuse, the contacts of 'A' microswitch, the contacts of the main contactor, the tail-plane selector switch and the nose up limit switch of the tail-plane actuator main motor, to the coil of the main contactor.
-The contactor is thus energized and pulls in contacts 1 and 2 so completing a circuit from the 24 amp. circuit breaker through the instructor's override switch to the tail-plane actuator main motor, which retracts to decrease the tailplane incidence until either the switch arm is again in a neutral position between the microswitches, the internal limit switch in the tail-plane actuator motor is tripped, or the instructor operates the override switch.
+In (1), the elevator, by moving upwards, has carried the switch arm up causing it to pivot about its pivot point and depress the 'B' microswitch plunger so making contacts D and E. Thus completing an electrical circuit from the main power supply via a 5 amp. fuse, the contacts of 'A' microswitch, the contacts of the main contactor, the tail-plane selector switch and the nose up limit switch of the tail-plane actuator main motor to the coil of the main contactor.
+The contactor is thus energized and pulls in contacts 1 and 2 so completing a circuit from the 24 amp. circuit breaker to the tail-plane actuator main motor, which retracts to decrease the tail-plane incidence until either the switch arm is again in a neutral position between the microswitches or the internal limit switch in the tail-plane actuator motor is tripped.

-In (2), the downward movement of the elevator causes the switch arm to depress the 'A' microswitch and make contacts D and E. Thus completing an electrical circuit, in a similar manner to (1), to the coil of the main contactor, which pulls in contacts 3 and 4, so completing a circuit from the 24 amp. circuit breaker and the instructor's override switch, to the tail-plane actuator main motor, which extends to increase the tailplane incidence until either the switch arm is again in a neutral position between the microswitches, the internal limit switch in the tail-plane actuator motor is tripped, or the instructor operates the override switch.
+In (2) the downward movement of the elevator causes the switch arm to depress the 'A' microswitch and make contacts D and E. Thus completing an electrical circuit, in a similar manner to (1), to the coil of the main contactor which pulls in contacts 3 and 4, so completing a circuit from the 24 amp. circuit breaker to the tail-plane actuator main motor which extends to increase the tailplane incidence until either the switch arm is again in a neutral position between the microswitches or the internal limit switch in the tail-plane actuator motor is tripped.